meshplay/meshplay/docs/pages/project/contributing/contributing-ui-tests.md

 list: include
 ---

-To automate functional integration and end-to-end testing Meshery uses [Playwright](https://playwright.dev/) as one of the tools to automate browser testing.
+To automate functional integration and end-to-end testing Meshplay uses [Playwright](https://playwright.dev/) as one of the tools to automate browser testing.
 End-to-end tests run with each pull request to ensure that the changes do not break the existing functionality.

 ## Prerequisites:

-Before diving into Meshery's testing environment, certain prerequisites are necessary:
+Before diving into Meshplay's testing environment, certain prerequisites are necessary:

-- A verified account in your choosen provider which integrate with Meshery.
+- A verified account in your choosen provider which integrate with Meshplay.
 - A compatible browser such as Chromium, Chrome, or Firefox.
 - Installations of Golang, NodeJS, and Makefiles for Native OS build (Optional for docker based build).
 - Kubernetes clusters (Required for several test cases)
-- Already have [Meshery Adapters](https://docs.meshery.io/concepts/architecture/adapters) up and running (Required for several test cases)
+- Already have [Meshplay Adapters](https://docs.meshplay.io/concepts/architecture/adapters) up and running (Required for several test cases)

 ## Setting up environment variable